Northern Highlands Regional School District Office of Affirmative Action

 Step 1 – The grievant must present the complaint in written form to the responsible person designated as the Affirmative Action Officer (AAO).
 (Grievance Report Form)

-Step 2 – The AAO has five working days in which to investigate and respond to the grievant.
+Step 2 – The AAO has ten working days in which to investigate and respond to the grievant.
 The AAO will inform the building principal that an affirmative action complaint was filed.
 The AAO will not involve the superintendent in the process as it may taint the future position of appealing the AAO’s decision to the superintendent.

 Step 3 – If not satisfied, the grievant may appeal within ten working days to the Superintendent or designee (not the AAO).